Last modified: 26/06/18

 We know that many EU students will be concerned about their rights in UK following Brexit and it is an uncertain time.
 Under EU law you have a right to be in the UK to study and work and are not required to have proof of this entitlement.
-This right will remain whilst the UK remains a member state of the EU which will be for at least until March 2019 or when the UK formally leaves the EU.
+This right will remain whilst the UK remains a member state of the EU which will be for at least until 29 March 2019 and during any transistional period.

 To keep up to date with all the rapid changes in rights for EU nationals we recommend that you also you use the following sources:

 Updates about the negotiations and the post Brexit position of EU nationals in the UK can be found at https://www.gov.uk/guidance/status-of-eu-nationals-in-the-uk-what-you-need-to-know

 You can download free ebook guides to making EU residence applications at https://www.freemovement.org.uk/wp-content/uploads/2017/01/EU-residence-rights-students.pdf

 How to apply

 There is currently a charge of £65 for these applications and it can take up to 6 months to process.
 You do not need to use the specified application form provided by UK Visas and Immigration (UKVI), however, it easier in most cases to use it.